Out of Harm’s Way: Insight, Innovation and Action on the Toxic Drug Crisis

 From left to right: harm reduction and recovery advocate Guy Felicella, former BC chief coroner Lisa Lapointe, DJ Larkin of Canadian Drug Policy Coalition, Lacey Jones of FNHA, Leslie McBain of Moms Stop the Harm, former provincial health officer Dr Perry Kendall

 The first event in our series on BC’s toxic drug crisis took place Jan.
 29 in front of an audience of more than 200 people.
-Our next event is Feb.
-26, and will bring together local service providers to talk about the bright spots, challenges and hopes for further action on the toxic drug crisis.
+Our second event was Feb.
+26, and featured local service providers talking about the bright spots, challenges and hopes for further action on the toxic drug crisis, and a dynamite panel on evidence and why we don’t follow it when it comes to this complex and politicized issue.
+(Full video of the Feb.
+26 event is now up on the Peers YouTube channel.)

 News release Feb 26 Peers Victoria speaker series